liquibase/liquibase-test-harness/README.md

   - If you would like to test another DB type, please add the requisite folder.
 4) Go to your IDE and run the test class `ChangeObjectTests.groovy` (You can also choose to run `BaseTestHarnessSuite`, or `LiquibaseHarnessSuiteTest` -- at present they all work the same).

+## DiffCommandTest
+This test compares two databases using Liquibase Diff command, then makes new changelog file based on this diff, apply this changelog to targetDatabase and check there is now unexpected diffs between this databases.
+### Warning this is destructive test, meaning it will change state of targetDatabase according to referenceDatabase

 ## Running the Tests

 ### Minimum Requirements